-The conference, which will take place on June 19, 2019, at BRIC in Downtown Brooklyn, features a day of keynotes, panels, and fireside chats with leaders of businesses who are committed to putting people first.
-The day also includes opportunities to network and join discussions with like-minded principals and change makers.
+Our Brooklyn conference took place on June 19, 2019, at BRIC in Downtown Brooklyn.
+It featured a day of keynotes, panels, and fireside chats with leaders of businesses who are committed to putting people first.
+The day also included opportunities to network and join discussions with like-minded principals and change makers.

 At a time of rising expectations about corporate accountability, companies need to be more in touch than ever with all of their partners in business.
 Cutting-edge technology and a mission statement are not enough; a well-developed sense of purpose and code of values become the guiding lights of the conversation from Day One.

 Jesse Abing, PhD, Chief Learning Officer, Lingo Live

 Compensation counts for a lot, but the biggest factor is whether the worker feels appreciated and valued.
 An exploration of new thinking on subjects including healthy feedback, public recognition, a new generation of benefits, and a sense of mission and purpose on the job.